hmrc/accessibility/docs/testing/code-quality.md

 ## System set-up

 Install some browser extensions for testing.
-We have listed the ones we recommend in [Semi-automated testing: browser-based tools](../semi-automated-testing.md).
+We have listed the ones we recommend in [semi-automated testing](../semi-automated-testing.md).

 ## Testing notes

-Use the browser developer tools and extensions.
-Review errors and warnings.
-Examine code.
-Disable CSS and JS in turn.
+1. Use the browser developer tools and extensions.
+2. Review errors and warnings.
+3. Examine code.
+4. Disable CSS and JS in turn.

 ### What to look for